srl-labs/learn-srlinux/docs/get-started/index.md

 2. Short and sweet URLs with the release version being part of the URL
     1. https://doc.srlinux.dev/22-11 for the main documentation pages of SR Linux 22.11 release.
     2. https://doc.srlinux.dev/rn22-11-2 for a direct link to Release Notes.
-3. Network Infrastructure documentation collection - https://bit.ly/iondoc
+3. Nokia Network Infrastructure documentation collection - https://bit.ly/iondoc

 ## My DCF Learning Labs